ShengXue97/youzu-flask/README.md

 This is a script that establishes a connection with the MySQL database and updates the 'inLibrary' status of respective files present in the Workspace folder.
 The SHA-2 hash for each file is obtained from /Workspace/hash directory and inserted as a row entry in the 'pdfbank' table.
 A '1' value will also be inserted in the 'inLibrary' column to indicate positive status.

+#### `MainV10.html`
+Documentation of functions under MainV10.py.
+For more detailed explanation, please view the MainV10.py script itself.

 ## Dependencies
 The relevant dependencies and libraries used are listed in the requirements.txt file